Co-op ownership puts residents in charge of their communities

 - Providing, as needed, ongoing planning and technical assistance and loans for facility repairs or improvements

-- Building strong co-op boards and engaged members through a biennial conference, leadership training, management guide and The Cooperator newsletter, as well as consulting services
+- Building strong co-op boards and engaged members through a biennial conference, leadership training, management guide and The Cooperator online newsletter, as well as consulting services

 - You decide when, why and by how much rents will rise.